TiagoMSSantos/MobileRT/README.md

 ### Docker
 - [x] Make a docker image with MobileRT
-- [ ] Add models to the docker container
+- [x] Add an example model to the docker container
 - [ ] Use docker compose to launch multiple containers and distribute the load

 ### Documentation